 The optimal collection of additional contralateral sensors after each iteration varied between subjects but on average goniometer and IMU sensors were preferentially selected before EMG sensors (Figure 9, top).
 One contralateral lower leg kinematic sensor (i.e. ankle goniometer or shank IMU) was selected within the first two iterations for every subject; additionally, at least one goniometer sensor (i.e. ankle or knee) was selected within the first two iterations for all but two subjects.
+Overall (p = 1.27 x 10-4), steady-state (p = 2.35 x 10-3), and transitional (p = 2.54 x 10-3) error rates were significantly reduced from baseline after only one additional contralateral sensor (Figure 9, bottom).
+After four iterations, the error rate plateaued and even increased slightly when approaching all bilateral sensors.

+Preliminary application to controlling a powered leg prosthesis

-Overall, steady-state, and transitional error rates were significantly reduced (p < 0.01) from baseline after only one additional contralateral sensor (Figure 9, bottom).
-After four iterations, the error rate plateaued and even increased slightly when approaching all bilateral sensors.Addingthe non-prosthesis side and consistentlyfor both the baseline delayed/merged classifier and the more generic classifier dagger symbol) (3Sensor fusion with non-prosthesis side sheel contact level walking and ramp/stair descent For the more generic classifier which used both additional IMU’s (Row 7), transitional error rates were slightly better than baseline (Row 1) but overall error rates were still higher because the toe off classifier performed worse.
+Adding kinematic information from the non-prosthesis side modularly and consistently reduced offline steady-state and transitional error rates for both the baseline delayed/merged classifier and the more generic classifier (dagger symbol) (Table 3).
+Sensor fusion with non-prosthesis side sensors yielded the greatest relative improvement for the heel contact level walking and ramp/stair descent classifiers.
+For the more generic classifier which used both additional IMU’s (Row 7), transitional error rates were slightly better than baseline (Row 1) but overall error rates were still higher because the toe off classifier performed worse.
 By using prosthesis signals only for the toe off classifier only (Row 8), the performance of the more generic classifier improves and matches the baseline classifier (Row 1).

 Discussion

 In this study, we simultaneously recorded bilateral lower-limb neuromechanical (EMG, goniometer, IMU) signals from able-bodied subjects as they spontaneously transitioned between locomotor activities without wearing an assistive device.
 We applied a previously implemented mode-specific intent recognition framework (Young & Hargrove, 2016) to these signals for offline classification.
 Our primary objective was to determine the effect of including control information from the contralateral limb on offline classification accuracy.
-We found that using all bilateral signals achieved significantly lower overall (1.43 ± 0.24%, 32% reduction), steady-state (0.76 ± 0.14%, 39% reduction) and transitional (4.50 ± 0.76%, 24% reduction) error rates than all ipsilateral signals, which were generally not different from contralateral signals.
+We found that using all bilateral signals achieved significantly lower overall (1.43 ± 0.24%, 32% reduction), steady-state (0.76 ± 0.14%, 39% reduction) and transitional (4.50 ± 0.76%, 24% reduction) error rates compared to all ipsilateral signals, which were generally not different from contralateral signals.
 There was a large inter-subject range for the lowest achievable error rates but using bilateral information consistently and significantly reduced offline error rates even for single modality sensor sets.
 Sequential forward selection identified an optimal subset of contralateral sensors that performed as well as, if not better than all bilateral sensors.
-When compared to all ipsilateral sensors as the baseline, adding only one contralateral sensor (preferentially goniometer or IMU) significantly reduced overall, steady-state, and transitional error rates. in proof-of-concept an amputee’s Placing two additional , steady-state, and transitional for the state-of-the-art classifier2062, 1.50% (60% reduction), and 0.35% (61% reduction), respectivelyWith bilateral sensor fusion, a more generic classifier (i.e. fewer control restrictions) can match the state-of-the-art.
+When compared to all ipsilateral sensors as the baseline, adding only one contralateral sensor (preferentially goniometer or IMU) significantly reduced overall, steady-state, and transitional error rates.
+We also demonstrated in a proof-of-concept offline analysis the potential for modularly incorporating kinematic information from the non-prosthesis side to improve an amputee’s control of a powered leg prosthesis with intent recognition.
+Placing two additional IMU sensors on the non-prosthesis side shank and thigh reduced overall, steady-state, and transitional error rates for the state-of-the-art classifier to 0.20% (62% reduction), 1.50% (60% reduction), and 0.35% (61% reduction), respectively.
+With bilateral sensor fusion, a more generic classifier (i.e. fewer control restrictions) can match the state-of-the-art.

 Related work